pism/pism/doc/sphinx/modeling-subglacier.rst

 The default model: ``-hydrology null``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this model the water is *not* conserved but it is stored locally in the till up to a specified amount; option :opt:`-hydrology_tillwat_max` sets that amount.
 The water is not conserved in the sense that water above the ``hydrology_tillwat_max`` level is lost permanently.
-This model is based on the "undrained plastic bed" concept of [Tulaczyketal2000b]_; see also [BBssasliding]_.
+This model is based on the "undrained plastic bed" concept of :cite:`Tulaczyketal2000b`; see also :cite:`BBssasliding`.

 In particular, denoting ``tillwat`` by `W_{til}`, the till-stored water layer effective thickness evolves by the simple equation